jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_how_to_become.md

   </p>

   <p>
     After the book was published, we began visiting minor league ballparks throughout the southeast.
 Today, I can safely say there isn't a minor league park south of the Mason-Dixon Line that we haven't visited.
-Minor league baseball gives you something that the majors abandoned long ago &mdash; affordable family entertainment, up close and personal.
+Minor league baseball gives you something that the majors abandoned long ago&mdash;affordable family entertainment, up close and personal.
   </p>

   <p>